iqbalrony/wp-user-switch/readme.txt

 == Description ==

 **WP User Switch** is a very simple plugin.
 It will help you to switch between the user's account in a WordPress site.
 By one simple click, you will be switch instantly logged out from the present account and logged in to your desired account without type any username and password.
 This is very useful for test environments where site administrators regularly switch between different accounts for multiple purposes.
 Site administrators can allow any user to switch between accounts but then allowed users can't switch to an admin account.
+See the [Github](https://github.com/iqbalrony/wp-user-switch) project repository.

 == Features ==
  * Instantly logged out and logged in as your desired user by one click.